FBI arrests Colorado man over online threats to kill police

 "At that time they determined that he knew that law enforcement officers would see the post and his intent was for them to be fearful after reading it," the U.S. Attorney's Office said in its statement.
 "He was then arrested."

-Two New York City police officers were shot and killed at point blank range as they sat in their patrol car on Saturday in an attack that commanders dubbed an assassination and which has left forces around the country on edge.
+Two New York City police officers were shot and killed as they sat in their patrol car on Saturday in an attack that commanders dubbed an assassination and which has left police forces around the country on edge.

-Prosecutors said a forensic examination of Perez's computer confirmed it was the device used to send the post in question.
+According to an FBI arrest warrant affidavit, Perez served in the U.S. armed forces.
+It said he told agents his father was a police officer employed by the U.S. Air Force, and that he had "bad experiences" growing up around law enforcement.

-Perez appeared before U.S. Magistrate Judge Kristen L. Mix on Tuesday to be advised of his rights and the charges against him.
-Prosecutors said he will be held in custody pending a detention and preliminary hearing scheduled for Dec.
-29.
+Perez told investigators he has had some problems with police officers in the past, and he "described an incident where he believed he was treated differently because of his Latino heritage," the affidavit said.

 U.S. Attorney John Walsh said anyone who threatened to kill police officers, or who incited others to kill them, should expect "some very serious attention" from the authorities.